 Fiction: Private equity only benefits the wealthy.

 Public and private pension funds invest with private equity for good reason.
 They have received returns that far exceed those available from the stock market.
-As of September 2012, private equity returned almost 14% annually over a ten-year period, whereas the S&P 500 Index returned approximately 8%.
-One study shows that $1 invested in private equity provides 20 percent more return than $1 invested in the stock market.
-Recent calculations estimate the total net profits distributed to investors worldwide by private equity funds equal more than $1 trillion.
+As of March 2015, private equity returned approximately 12.9% annually over a ten-year period, whereas the S&P 500 Index returned 8.0%.
+Recent calculations estimate the total net profits distributed to investors worldwide by private equity funds equal more than $1.4 trillion.

 Fiction: Private equity firms weaken companies by stripping them of assets and saddling them with debt.